 A new traffic light has been installed at our main entrance at Hwy.
-380 & Tremont and a new de-acceleration lane is now also available to allow for traffic to slow before turning into our main entrance.
+380 & Tremont.
+In addition, a new de-acceleration lane allows for traffic to slow before turning into our main entrance.

-What makes Tucker Hill different from other residential developments in the Dallas/Ft.
+What sets apart Tucker Hill from other residential developments in the Dallas/Ft.
 Worth Metroplex?

-Besides our historically reminiscent architecture, you’ll find that Tucker Hill offers a mixture of street designs that feature rear, front, detached or side-entry garages.
-Our community attracts both young families and retirees and plans resident-only activities to appeal to this wide variety of ages.
-And finally, with a strong horticulture and floriculture focus, Tucker Hill is full of seasonal color throughout the year.
+Our historically reminiscent architecture primarily sets apart Tucker Hill from other communities.
+Secondly, a mixture of street designs that feature rear, front, detached or side-entry garages continues the uniqueness.
+Third, our community attracts both young families and retirees and plans resident-only activities to appeal to this wide variety of ages.
+And finally, with a strong horticulture focus, Tucker Hill boasts seasonal color throughout the year.

-In addition, Tucker Hill is being developed as a “Traditional Neighborhood Development.”
+Tucker Hill is being developed as a “Traditional Neighborhood Development.”
 Although coined by the real estate development community, the term “Traditional Neighborhood Development” (or TND) is quite simple.
-This development philosophy was embraced as the norm in the country prior to World War II, and has since made a resurgence in growing markets around the United States.
+This development philosophy became the norm in the country prior to World War II, and has since returned in growing markets around the United States.
 Today’s TND focuses on authentic, period architecture, especially what was once common to the area, and not mass-produced/streamlined building.

-These developments offer diverse housing styles and prices that include features such as buildings that are closer to the street, front porches and window boxes.
-Narrower streets are lined with a canopy of shade trees and boast a network of sidewalks that beckon people to leave their cars parked and instead, take a stroll.
+TNDs offer diverse housing styles that include features such as buildings that are closer to the street, front porches and window boxes.
+Narrower streets lined with a canopy of shade trees and a network of sidewalks beckon people to leave their cars parked and instead, take a stroll.
 Hike and bike trails traverse the community and open spaces, parks and a main public square serve as gathering points for residents.
 There’s a balance of public and private space, with green or natural space given a high priority in the neighborhood’s overall design.

 See these websites for more information on the concept of TNDs and New Urbanism:

-Front porches are incorporated into each housing design, to encourage interaction between neighbors.
+We also strive to incorporate front porches into each housing design, not only for that nostalgic appeal, but also to encourage interaction between neighbors.